nichanunpong/luck/README.md

 # 🌟 Portfolio – Nichanun Pongpattarawit (Luck)

 Welcome to my portfolio repository!
 I’m **Nichanun “Luck” Pongpattarawit**, a Product Owner and Full-Stack Developer based in Vancouver, Canada.
-With over 7 years of experience across **e-commerce, insurance, gaming, and IT services**, I specialize in building scalable web applications, managing cross-functional teams, and delivering products that align with business goals and delight users.
+Experience across **e-commerce, insurance, gaming, and IT services**, I specialize in building scalable web applications, managing cross-functional teams, and delivering products that align with business goals and delight users.

 ---